iikuzmychov/BidirectionalDictionary/README.md

 Console.WriteLine(countryCapitalDictionary.Inverse["Rome"]); // "Italy"
 ```

+## Interfaces

+This library provides the following interfaces for greater flexibility:

+- `IBidirectionalDictionary`
+- `IReadOnlyBidirectionalDictionary`

+Both `BidirectionalDictionary` and `ReadOnlyBidirectionalDictionary` implement these
+interfaces, making it easier for you to work with various levels of abstraction.

 ## Read-only support

 If you need an read-only version of the bidirectional dictionary, the library provides